itgix/idpinstaller/README.md

 It’s build with strong security measures, based on practices used in FinTech for payment providers and banks.
 It’s ready to pass SOC  or PCI-DSS security certification.

-The main platform is based on AWS cloud - it can be offered as part of our partnership trough resellers to get the most discounts.
+The main platform is based on AWS cloud